Donna

 $$\min \sum_k w_k \cdot \text{penalty}_k(x) \quad \text{s.t. hard feasibility constraints}$$

-Time estimation is a hierarchical Bayesian model — it guesses reasonably for a new user, then personalizes as real completion data arrives:
+Time estimation is a hierarchical Bayesian model that personalizes as completion data arrives:

 $$\log(\text{hours}) \sim \mathcal{N}(\mu_u + \alpha_t + \beta_c + \gamma^\top x,\ \sigma^2)$$